Research

 Watch here a layman explanation of this research project.

-We investigate how investment funds' buying and selling of assets (investment flows) impact asset prices and exchange rates.
-Using granular data on global investment funds' security-level holdings from 2007 to 2022, we analyze the characteristics of their portfolio holdings and adjustments across major asset classes (equity, long-term, and short-term debt) and currencies (US dollar, euro, etc).
+We investigate how investment fund flows impact asset prices and exchange rates.
+Using granular data on the universe of investment funds from 2007 to 2022, we analyze the characteristics of fund portfolio holdings across major asset classes (equity, long-term, and short-term debt) and currencies (US dollar, euro, etc).
 Our study offers a quarterly snapshot of who (investors in which currency) owns what (equity, debt) where (i.e. in which currency of denomination).
-We develop a parsimonious analytical framework to capture asset prices through the network structure of global portfolio holdings (market and portfolio shares) and observable investor activities (fund inflows and portfolio rebalancing).
-In line with Gabaix and Koijen (2022) inelastic market hypothesis, we observe a remarkable stability of the network structure of global portfolio holdings over time.
+We then use granular fund flow shocks to estimate demand elasticities for major asset classes and currencies using the granular instrumental variable (GIV) methodology.
+We interpret these elasticity estimates within a parsimonious analytical framework, where the asset price responses to observable investor activities (fund inflows and portfolio rebalancing) are expressed as function of the network structure of global portfolio holdings (market and portfolio shares).
+In line with the inelastic market hypothesis (Gabaix and Koijen, 2022), we observe a remarkable stability of the network structure of global portfolio holdings over time.
 This stability is key to understanding how investor flows cause international price and exchange rate movements, allowing us to estimate multipliers across different asset classes and currencies without the need of a comprehensive asset demand model.